 Professional dog breeders are seeing breeding as a responsible business.
 They provide all the care necessary for their dogs without cutting any corner and try to increase their revenue by having some sort of conscious or unconscious marketing plan.
 A professional breeder studies the breed and follows a clear breeding program that he is motivated by.
 Where occasional and hobby breeders have very little vision, a professional dog breeder has long-term goals and expects each litter to bring him closer to these.

 Show dog breeders have no income ceiling, and some of them can become millionaires thanks to the sales of their hyped up puppies.
 Obviously, to reach such heights, these breeders commonly partake into merchandising, sponsors and commercial partnerships.
 Some breeders are even trying to create their own pseudo dog breed and play on scarcity and uniqueness of the dog’s look to inflate prices hugely.
 And believe it or not, some buyers are very much buying into these self-proclaimed breed founders.

 The crème de la crème of dog breeders are show dog breeders who breed bloodlines as close to the breed standard as possible.
-Such breeders work incredibly hard in order to compete, and be found victorious, in conformation rings and during canine sports throughout the year.
+Such breeders work incredibly hard in order to compete and be found victorious, in conformation rings and during canine sports throughout the year.

 On one hand, expenses are increased due to extreme grooming, training courses, rehearsing, and shows’ entry fees.
-On the other hand, appearances in dog shows somewhat sends a clear signal to the general public and prospects: this breeder is passionate about bettering the breed, and is happy to be judges by a bench of experts.
+On the other hand, appearances in dog shows somewhat sends a clear signal to the general public and prospects: this breeder is passionate about bettering the breed and is happy to be judged by a bunch of experts.
 Show dog breeders are generally famous within the breeding circles and puppy buyers should expect a long waiting list and very high prices.
 Such breeders offer very thorough services but also request forever homes to sign a very lengthy sales agreement in order to protect you, their kennel name, and the dog.